josefmonje/html-css-and-basic-bootstrap/chapter2.md

 > *Different ways of applying style to HTML*

 * Style can be in an HTML element, in an attribute, or a separate file
-* Contains style values and properties
+* Contains values and properties
-* Cascading - styles loaded later override previous styles
+* Order is important: Styles loaded later overwrite previous styles (Cascading)
 * Measurement units: `px`, `em`, `rem`, `%`
 * Colors:
   - hexadecimal: `#000000`, or the shorthand `#000`
   - rgb: `rgb(0,0,0,.5)`
   - names: `black`
 * Selectors are used in CSS to determine which elements of the HTML are affected (if it's not used inline with an attribute)
+* CSS is case-insensitive, but class and ID names defined in HTML are considered case-sensitive

 ### Examples